We are a member of DIN e.V.

-Every child knows the paper format "DIN A4".
-The "DIN EN ISO 11664-4" (the former DIN 6174) describes the CIELAB colour space, an important part of our work.
-These are just two examples of the thousands of standards that the German Institute for Standardisation (DIN) publishes and administers, and with which we all have to deal on a daily basis.
+Every child knows the „DIN A4“ paper format.
+DIN EN ISO 11664-4 (formerly DIN 6174) describes the CIELAB colour space, an important part of our work.
+These are just two examples of the thousands of standards published and managed by the German Institute for Standardisation (DIN), which we all have to deal with on a daily basis.

 The German Institute for Standardisation e.V. celebrated its 100th birthday in 2017.
 It is fair to say that standardisation has since had a beneficial effect on the lives of all market participants (or rather almost all: except for that of a previous monopolist) through more rational production, compatibility, comparability, falling prices.

-"DIN is the independent platform for standardisation in Germany and worldwide", is how DIN defines its tasks on its website today.
+„DIN is the independent platform for standardisation in Germany and worldwide,“ is how DIN defines its tasks on its website today.
 Two excerpts from the statutes:

 The task (purpose) of DIN is to initiate, organise, control and moderate standardisation and standardisation for the benefit of the general public while safeguarding the public interest in orderly and transparent procedures.
 The work results serve innovation, safety and understanding in business, science, administration and the public as well as quality assurance and rationalisation and occupational, environmental and consumer protection.
 The results of the work are published and their application is promoted. (...)